BrandonEastwell/react-tailwindcss-ts-app/README.md

-# React + Vite + Vitest + React Testing Library
+# React + Typescript + TailwindCSS + Vite + Vitest + React Testing Library Template

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
-Used https://www.robinwieruch.de/vitest-react-testing-library to setup testing libraries
+Used https://www.robinwieruch.de/vitest-react-testing-library to setup testing libraries. <br>
+Includes tailwindcss and typescript setup.

 Currently, two official plugins are available: